Thoughts on Antonia

 In the winter of 2010, I was deciding on the name for my new gallery in Chatham.
 A couple of things were happening at the same time.
 First, January marked what would have been my paternal grandmother’s 100th birthday.
 At the same time, I was reading My Antonia by Willa Cather.
 It’s a pioneer story and reminded me of my grandmother who came here to start a new life, a pioneer herself.

 My grandmother, Antonia Boreffi, was born in Arnara, Italy, a small hill town south of Rome.
-Antonia migrated to the United States in the 1930’s with her husband Domenico.
+Antonia migrated to the United States in the 1920’s with her husband Domenico.
+They both worked for the Endicott-Johnson Shoe Company.

 It is hard to put into words what an amazing woman she was: loving, funny and compassionate.
 Although she has been gone for many years, she remains a force for her family and friends that knew and loved her.